teamapps-org/teamapps-emoji-icons/README.md

 Use Emojis in your TeamApps Application UI

-This library provides 1816 icons (3521 incl. skin tone variants) in 4 different styles.
+This library provides 1816 icons (3521 incl. skin tone variants) in 5 different styles.

 * Noto from Google
+* Noto Black
 * Twemoji From Twitter
-* OpenMoji Color
+* OpenMoji
 * OpenMoji Black

 ## Usage